-- Dangerous crimes against children
+- Dangerous crimes against children or child abuse

 - Disorderly conduct